wp-plugins/form-maker/readme.txt

 ### Supported languages Of Form Maker

  *If you need language of Form Maker which is not included in this list, please contact us and we will do the translation of Form Maker within 3 days.
-If you find some mistakes in the translation of Form Maker, please contact  us and we will correct it within 3 days.*
+If you find any mistakes in the translation, please contact us and we will make relevant corrections within 3 days.*

 Afrikaans (af)
 Albanian (sq)